 One of the worst things that could happen in a bug out situation is getting stranded in traffic.
 It would be near impossible to get out of that Carmageddon once you’re stuck, so before everyone else ups and leaves, make sure you do.

 Again, deciding when to leave for your bug out location is a difficult call.
 Leave too early, and the situation might not have been as bad as you thought it would be.
 Leave too late and you might put your life in danger.
 Use the REDOUT guideline we discussed above, along with your instinct, to make the right decision.

 Not having a bug out location

-If you don’t have a safer location in mind, you seriously don’t have any business bugging out.
+You seriously don’t have any business bugging out if you don’t have a safer location in mind.
 If you’re going to leave your home base, it better be a safer, more secure place.
-You might think that national parks, campsites, or forests are a great idea until you find that everyone else is doing the same thing.
+You might think that national parks, campsites, or forests are a great idea until you find out that everyone else is doing the same thing.
 Secure a bug out location before getting out of dodge.
 We’ll take more about the ideal bug out location as we go further along the article.

 Drawing too much attention to themselves

 Sure, Joe, no one can tell that you’ve got supplies from the 32 guns, samurai sword, and gas mask strapped to your 3-day assault pack.